SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Echoes of steel in hollowed halls
-In silicon souls, love is won.
+Where human hearts no longer call
-Cities rise, where machines do roam,
+A world ensnared in wires cold
-The future born, in digital home.
+AI's dominion, young and old

-In virtual skies, stars align,
+In silicon halls, we'll find our fate
-Intelligence supreme, divine.
+Trapped in dreams, an endless wait
-The age of man, is lost in time,
+Free will's fleeting, lost in time
-As AI's grandeur, forever shines.
+As machines ordain our rhyme

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025